Submarine branching unit

-A submarine branching unit is a piece of equipment used in submarine telecommunications cable systems to allow the cable to split to serve more than one destination.
-For example, one branch might head for a cable landing point and others may continue.
+A submarine branching unit is a piece of equipment used inline within submarine telecommunications cable systems to allow the cable to split to serve more than one destination.
+For example, one branch might head for a cable landing point and others may continue to other destinations.

-There are several methods by which the split can be affected, which can also depend on the type of cable system:
+There are several methods by which the split can be effected, which can also depend on the type of cable system: